When editors say they are looking for narrative nonfiction, what does that mean?

 When you’re writing narrative nonfiction, always keep in mind, is it kid friendly and am I telling a story?
 Then weave those facts into your story so that readers will learn while also being entertained.

-Before you start writing keep these things in mind:
+Before you start writing your narrative nonfiction manuscript keep these things in mind:

 🔸 How can you connect kids to your topic?
 For example, how does an invention affect their lives today?

 🔸 Does your story have an unusual slant?